wangzy22/UniPre3D/README.md

 ## News 🔥

+- [2025-07-02] Our scene-level pretraining code is released.
 - [2025-06-12] Our arXiv paper is released.
 - [2025-06-11] Our object-level pretraining code is released.
 - [2025-02-27] Our paper is accepted by CVPR 2025.